-Important SRS precautions
+Important supplemental restraint system (SRS) precautions

-The SRS is designed to work with the safety belt to help protect the driver and right front passenger from certain upper body injuries.
-Air bags DO NOT inflate slowly; there is a risk of injury from a deploying air bag.
+The supplemental restraint system is designed to work with the safety belt to help protect the driver and right front passenger from certain upper body injuries.

+Air bags DO NOT inflate slowly or gently and the risk of injury from a deploying air bag is greatest close to the trim covering the air bag module.